rsksmart/devportal-1.0/rif/rlogin/samples.md

 ---
 layout: rsk
-tags: rlogin, rif, rif-identity, samples, libraries, infrastructure, mobile, protocols, mvp, design, rbtc, defi, decentralized, quick-start, guides, tutorial, networks, dapps, tools, rsk, ethereum, smart-contracts, install, get-started, how-to, mainnet, testnet, contracts, wallets, web3, crypto
+title: rLogin - sample apps
+tags: rlogin, rif, rif-identity, web3, react, frontend, dapp, metamask, ledger, trezor, dcent, liquality, portis
+description: rLogin - sample apps - This is a list of samples apps built with rLogin
 ---

-## rLogin samples

 This is a list of samples apps built with rLogin